braindrain9/beemo-translate/readme.md

+Meet the most friendly Chrome Translation Extension!

 # Beemo Translate!
-The most friendly Chrome Translation Extension.

 ![](src/images/recorder.png)
 Beemo Translate is a Chrome extension that translates selected text into different languages and gives possibility